VWO Insights

 image of rainbow colour palette in heatmaps

-Image Source: Chartio
+Image source: Chartio

 A rainbow scale has many colors of striking differences and this is precisely the problem with it.
 The difference between the colors is such that even humble value differences may appear to be of big magnitudes.
 Additionally, there are multiple warm colors on the rainbow scale thus bringing into scrutiny the consistency in viewers’ perception of which color represents the highest values.
-This problem is eliminated with the adoption of single color hue heatmaps.
+This problem is eliminated with the adoption of single-color hue heatmaps.

 Use tools that help create color palettes

-There are many heatmap free tools as well as paid ones available online that help create heatmaps and color palettes based on the nature of your data set.
+There are many heatmap-free tools as well as paid ones available online that help create heatmaps and color palettes based on the nature of your data set.

-Python Seaborn is a case on point.
+Python Seaborn is a case in point.
 Seaborn offers an API that provides choices for plot style and color palettes and makes the selection of the right color palette for your heatmap drastically easy.

 VWO heatmaps is another robust tool that allows you to customize your heatmap color palette and along with that, offers a wide range of capabilities to visualize visitor behavior on your website.
 Their free AI-powered heatmap generator allows you to predict how visitors interact with your web page.
 It enables you to gauge bottlenecks based on user experience for you to take required optimization measures.

-Along with heatmaps, you can also leverage scrollmaps and clickmaps to discover how far visitors scroll on your webpages, the elements that grab their attention and receive clicks, and the ones that distract them.
+Along with heatmaps, you can also leverage scrollmaps and clickmaps to discover how far visitors scroll on your web pages, the elements that grab their attention and receive clicks, and the ones that distract them.
 Sign up for a full-featured free trial of VWO heatmaps to assess it for yourself or request a personalized demo from one of our optimization experts.

 Heatmaps Banner